Free Calculator

 Why the minimum shrinks over time.

-When the balance is $5,000 your minimum might be $100.
-When it falls to $2,000 your minimum might be $40.
-When it falls to $800 your minimum might be $25 — the flat floor.
-At that point you're paying barely more than interest each month.
-The balance barely moves.
+When the balance is $5,000 your minimum is about $143.
+When it falls to $2,000 it's about $57.
+When it falls to $800 it drops to the $35 floor — at that point you're paying barely more than interest each month, and the balance barely moves.

 This is intentional.
 The bank's minimum payment formula is designed to maximize the interest you pay over time — not to help you get out of debt.
 A fixed payment, even slightly higher, breaks the cycle.